stirlingdonaldson/donaldsonblack/README.md

 # Introduction
 This repo hosts the sourcce code for the website [donaldson.black](https://donaldson.black).
-It is created using `React` and `NextJs` build on a bun runtime.
+It is created using `React` and `NextJs` built on a bun runtime.

 ## Getting Started